Introduction to SQL Server Interview Questions

 - Static – These types of cursor are responsible for making a temporary copy of data and store in tempdb.
 Any modification done on base table is not highlighted in data return by fetches made by a cursor.

 - Dynamic – As the opposite of static, they highlight all changes in a base table.

 - Forward-only – cursor can only fetch sequentially from first to last.

-- Keyset-driven – Keyset is the set of keys which uniquely identifies a row is built in tempdb.
+- Keyset-driven – Keyset is the set of keys that uniquely identifies a row is built in tempdb.

 A UNION select rows whereas a JOIN selects columns from two or more tables.
 Both can be used to combine data from multiple tables.
 In a nutshell, JOIN combines data into new columns, whereas UNION combines data into new rows.

-This has been a guide to list Of SQL Server Interview Questions and Answers so that the candidate can crackdown these SQL Server Interview Questions easily.
-Here in this post, we have studied top SQL Server Interview Questions which are often asked in interviews.
+This has been a guide to list Of SQL Server Interview Questions and Answers.
+Here we have listed the most useful 10 interview sets of questions so that the jobseeker can crack the interview with ease.
 You may also look at the following articles to learn more –